We are here to help you. Whether you need to make an appointment to speak with an

 Ms. Danielle Sanford

 Ms. Sanford earned her B.S. in Hospitality, Recreation, and Resort Management with a minor in Public Administration from the University of West Florida in May 2013.
 She moved to Tampa, FL to pursue her M.Ed. in Curriculum and Instruction with a concentration in College Student Affairs at USF.
 During her time in graduate school, Danielle worked as the graduate assistant over Leadership Development in Residence Education, an Assistant Residence Life Coordinator in Poplar Hall, served on the University Conduct Board, and interned at Simmons College in Boston, MA overseeing their orientation programs.
 Danielle completed her degree, and moved to Texas to work at Texas A&M University – Commerce as a Community Director for Residential Living and Learning, overseeing a suite-style building of 558 beds that housed three Living Learning Communities.
 Danielle loves to help students recognize and identify how their passions can filter into their life’s work.
+Danielle’s position includes oversight of majors in Humanities and Social Sciences, along with overseeing the Peer Mentor program.

 Contact Ms. Sanford at firstname.lastname@example.org